hybridsynchaadl/hybridsynchaadl.github.io/models/Thermostat/thermostat.md

 # Networked Thermostat Controllers

 This benchmark model represents the networked thermostat benchmark.
-Each thermostat component communicates its own temperature to the neighboring thermostat component and sets its hearter power.
+Each thermostat component sends its own temperature to the neighboring thermostat component and sets its hearter power.
 The goal of these models is for all thermostats to reach the same temperature.

 ## Download
 You can download the benchmark model: [Thermostat.zip](../Thermostat.zip)